Note: As of July 2018, Google Adwords is now called Google Ads.

-Already Signed Up For Adwords Express and looking to get back to AdWords?
+Already Signed Up For Adwords Express and looking to get back to Google AdWords / Google Ads?
 Here’s how you do it.

 To make the change, click the three dots in the top right of the browser window and click View in Adwords.
 Simple.